 top of page

-Feline Services
+Feline Service

 A common misconception is that cats need very limited veterinary care.
 However, it is extremely important to bring cats to see us for annual exams, as many common illnesses such as heart disease, dental disease, and parasitic infections are often silent.